Sundagger Wall Rock Climbing

 Same as for Patina Wall.
 Follow the main road south from the camping area, up to the open plateau.
 Continue on the trail to the southeast, toward Gravity Wall.
 At the far left (east) end of Gravity Wall the trail turns to the south.
 Continue around to the right to find the gully that leads up between Patina Wall on the right and Sundagger on the left.
 Allow 20 to 30 minutes of easy hiking.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sundagger Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sundagger Wall:

 Featured Route For Sundagger Wall